pdubz-sudo/PySpark-beginner-aug2021/README.md

 ## Option C

+Wow, have we really reached plan C?
+Alright, let's go local.
+Use this method if you don't have java installed on your computer.

 Use docker if you don't have spark installed on your computer.

 cd where the docker-compose.yml file is.